The Framework for

 Explicit by Design

-Build with the same primitives you know and love, optimized for content.
+Build with primitives you know, optimized for content.

 - Named routes with programmatic URL generation